Skip to content

 Short answers, pulled from the story.

-What happens if the Federation Council rejects a bill passed by the State Duma?
+What is the difference between the Federation Council and the State Duma?

-Why have analysts referred to the Federal Assembly as a rubber stamp institution since 2003?
+Why is the Federal Assembly called a rubber stamp institution?

-Since the 2003 elections, analysts and observers have referred to the Federal Assembly as a rubber stamp institution because critics argue the legislature lacks independent power compared to other democratic bodies.
-Political commentators note that the body rarely blocks major initiatives proposed by the Kremlin.
+Since the 2003 elections, analysts and observers have referred to the Federal Assembly as a rubber stamp institution.
+The label reflects the perception that the Assembly approves decisions made by the executive branch rather than exercising independent legislative authority.